EChesters/WHFNP-Website/README.md

 Creating prototypes in HTML also allows a more realistic view of the end result.
 We can then pass this repo to any user and they can interact a lot more easily with working links to other pages.

 ## Tech Stack
-These mockups use HTML, and SASS.
-To compile the SASS you must have Ruby installed.

-For ease of use when making SASS changes use
-`sass --watch`
+We are using Jekyll, with the CSS pre-processor, SASS.

+To run, use `jekyll serve`

+This does have a Ruby dependency.

 ## Any questions?
 Tweet us at @WHFNP!